 Before you start assessing which areas of the school need developing, you need to initially define the schools Educational Vision.
 This will then lead to the school’s Estate Vision.
 For example, if the school sees itself as a sports specialist school, it will obviously need to prioritise the maintenance of facilities such as football pitches and gyms.
 If the school defines its speciality as SEN then it will need to ensure it prioritises disabled access or any specific and unique features.

-Once you’ve decided on what the schools educational and estate vision should be, you can start working on the estate management plan.
+Once you’ve decided on what the school educational and estate vision should be, you can start working on the estate management plan.
 This plan should consist of 3 stages;

 What is the condition of your facilities?
 There are a large number of areas of the school that you can take into consideration here.
 Everything from roofing to heating systems, and from electricals to the library.
 One important area to assess the condition of is the playgrounds.
 After a few years of wear and tear, tarmac can start to fret creating thousands of tiny stones that make the playgrounds slippery and unsafe.

 Not only is artificial grass a non-slip surface, but it can essentially act as a protective layer, preventing these stones from affecting the children’s play.
 In addition, a protective underlay called a Shockpad can be installed underneath the artificial grass, making the area even safer.

 The Department of Education publishes Area Guidelines which can help you determine if the space you have for a particular area within a school is sufficient or not.

 If you have a Multi-Use Games Area and you have determined that you have excess space and the MUGA isn’t being used to its full capacity, you could consider hiring out the pitch to local sports teams and domestic users.
 This could generate extra revenue for the School.